Last updated on October 23rd, 2024

 Playing the victim allows narcissists to deflect responsibility and shift blame onto others.

-They may portray themselves as innocent victims of circumstances or other people’s actions, absolving themselves of any wrongdoing.
+They will portray themselves as innocent victims of circumstances or other people’s actions, absolving themselves of any wrongdoing.

 This tactic helps them maintain a self-perceived sense of superiority and avoid accountability.